Aanok/jftui/README.md

 It is recommended to consult the [wiki page](https://github.com/Aanok/jftui/wiki/mpv-commands) on configuring mpv commands to use jftui: a few special ones are required in particular to manipulate the playback playlist.

-To safely run multiple instances of jftui concurrently, make sure to specify distinct `--runtime-dir` arguments to at least each one after the first.
-This requirement will be removed in the next release.

 ## Jftui commands
 The grammar defining jftui commands is as follows:
 ```